Grottasöngr: Modern cultural references

 Viktor Rydberg's apprehension of unregulated capitalism at the dawn of the industrial age is most fully expressed in his acclaimed poem Den nya Grottesången (The New Grotti Song) in which he delivered a fierce attack on the miserable working conditions in factories of the era, using the mill of Grottasöngr as his literary backdrop.

-Grottasöngr appears as part of Johannes V. Jensen's novel The Fall of the King.
+Grottasǫngr appears as part of Johannes V. Jensen's novel The Fall of the King.

 The author edited his prose text into a prose poem that was included in his first poetry collection published in 1906.

-Jensen later reflected on the Grottasöngr in his book Kvinden i Sagatiden.
+Jensen later reflected on the Grottasǫngr in his book Kvinden i Sagatiden.

-The Raven Tower by Ann Leckie also draws inspiration from the Grottasöngr in the character of the Strength and Patience of the Hill.
+The Raven Tower by Ann Leckie also draws inspiration from the Grottasǫngr in the character of the Strength and Patience of the Hill.

-Verses of the poem were used for the song Grótti by French neofolk group SKÁLD in 2020.
+Verses of the poem were used for the song Grótti by French neofolk group Skáld in 2020.